 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
 Practise employability skills with a view to future planning.

 Leaving Certificate, LCA or QQI Level 4.
 Mature students are exempt from Leaving Certificate requirement.
 All applicants are interviewed and garda vetted.
-Police clearance is required for non-Irish nationals
+Police clearance is required for non-Irish nationals.
+An offer of a place is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.

 - Childcare seminars and conferences